Alice (1990 film): Box office

-Alice was a disappointment at the North American box office; the film grossed a domestic total of $7,331,647 on an estimated $12 million budget.
+Alice was a massive disappointment at the North American box office; the film grossed a domestic total of $7,331,647 on an estimated $12 million budget.

 Critical reception

 In his review in The New York Times, Vincent Canby wrote: "Alice is about one woman's tempest-tossed, giddy, herb-induced voyage of self-discovery.
 It is north-of-the-border magical realism—Alice flies, she becomes invisible, she is another person.
 It is hilarious and romantic, serious and exuberantly satiric."